nus-cs2113-AY2122S2/ip/docs/README.md

   (E)( ) project meeting (at: Tue 2-4pm)
 Now you have 3 task(s) in the list.
 ```
 ### Mark tasks - `mark`

-For "Todo" tasks that you have completed, and you wish to mark it as done, you can input `mark` to mark the task as completed.
+For tasks that you have completed, and you wish to mark it as done, you can input `mark` followed by its task number.

 Format: `mark [TASK_NUMBER]`

 Example input:
 ```
-mark 1
+mark 2
 ```

 Expected output:
 ```
 Nice!
 I've marked this task as done:
-  (T)(X) visit new theme park
+  (D)(X) lumiNUS quiz (by: Fri 4pm)
 ```

 ### List all tasks - `list`
 If you wish to list all existing tasks, you can input `list`.